matt-dray/ActionSquirrel/README.md

 ### Start

-Run `ActionSquirrel$new()`.
+Initiate by assigning `ActionSquirrel$new()` to a name.
 This clears the console and generates a forest that contains Action Squirrel.
 And a delicious nut!

 ``` r
 x <- ActionSquirrel$new()